-When you realize your teen’s got a serious spending issue, it’s a problem.
-This can lead to serious financial repercussions down the road, and can mean serious problems for you now if you’ve got any kind of financial ties to anything sensitive enough to have an effect on your credit or bank account.
-There are a lot of ways, however, to work with your teen on his or her spending habit, so that you’re not going out of your way to dodge creditors and collectors every single month.
+When you realize your teen’s got a severe spending issue, it’s a problem.
+This can lead to serious financial repercussions down the road and can mean serious problems for you now if you’ve got any financial ties to anything sensitive enough to affect your credit or bank account.
+There are a lot of ways, however, to work with your teen on their spending habit so that you’re not going out of your way to dodge creditors and collectors every single month.

-Sites like FreeSamples.org are great for finding the things you need, and by teaching about shopping around you can make sure your teen doesn’t get too used to buying something simply because they want it.
+Sites like FreeSamples.org are great for finding the things you need, and by teaching about shopping around, you can make sure your teen doesn’t get too used to buying something simply because they want it.

 There are many paths to frugality, and with the right strategies, you can get your teen down one of them early on in the game.